d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 2. It is not exhaustive, and would be much nicer if we could get every database entry.

 > Understanding how simple triggers works is a good checkpoint before heading to more ~~brainfucking~~ complex ones.
 As you progress through the blog post, feel free to try each of them in your KeePass!!
-> {: .prompt-tip }
+{: .prompt-tip }

 ### KeePass field references

 From an attacker perspective, the main issue with placeholders is that they are linked to the currently selected entry, limiting exploitations to where the user points its mouse on the graphical interface.
-Let's RTFM more, see if we could find another way to leverage placeholders.
+Let's read more, see if we could find another way to leverage placeholders.

-After a bunch of reading, I found exactly what was needed: _"Fields of other entries can be inserted using Field References"_.
+After a bunch of RTFM, I found exactly what was needed: _"Fields of other entries can be inserted using Field References"_.
 This feature is meant for cases when "*multiple entries can share a common field, and by changing the actual data entry all other entries will also use the new value"*.

 As KeePass developpers did a really nice work with their [documentation page](https://keepass.info/help/base/fieldrefs.html), I will just show it as it is: